-Back in November I won a hat from Ben Heck, I went and picked it up in person and talked to him and his assistant Alyson, they were finishing up the latest episode of the Ben Heck show.
+I went and picked the hat up in person and talked to him and his assistant Alyson, they were finishing up the latest episode of the Ben Heck show.
 See here for more info

 During the visit, it was brought up that I might be able to help on a future episode.
 Well that day came February 4th.
 The project was robot luggage.
 We started out by brainstorming over Skype.
 I had thought about this prior and this is what we decided on:

 2 Ultrasonic sensors (receivers) on the luggage, 1 Ultrasonic sensor (transmitter) on the person (the target), 1 Wireless transmitter/receiver on each.
 The wireless is used to initiate the remote ultrasonic ping on the target.
 I thought this was the better route than using wireless RSSI on the transceivers for a few reasons;

 - We don’t know what frequencies are in use in an airport and don’t want to be interfered with

 - Wireless bounces a lot and is strange sometimes how it is affected by humidity, near ground effects, etc

 - If not using RSSI and instead using Time of Flight, you’d need a very fast micro to record the distance, Ultrasonic sound travels much slower and its easier to discern a distance

 I went to the shop the next day to do the recording.
 It was a little bit weird being on camera as you can tell I didn’t do the best acting in the beginning.
 It became easier and more comfortable later on.
 The recording day was all rehashing the design for the camera.
 We went over why we chose what parts, the mechanical design of the device, dimensional analysis for the speed and many other things.
 It was about 4 hours of work for 8 minutes of video.